-VALUE HKFRS Limited issued 1,500,000 7% convertible notes for HK\$20 million on 23 January 2023.
-The notes are convertible into ordinary shares of the entity, at the option of the holder, or repayable on 23 January 2027.
-The conversion rate is two shares for each note held, which is based on the market price per share at the date of the issue of the notes (HK\$6.10), but subject to adjustments for reconstructions of equity.
+VALUE HKFRS Limited issued 1,500,000 7% convertible notes for HK\$20 million on 23 January 2024.
+The notes are convertible into ordinary shares of the entity, at the option of the holder, or repayable on 23 January 2028.
+The conversion rate is two shares for each note held, which is based on the market price per share at the date of the issue of the notes (HK\$6.10), but subject to adjustments for share splits or share consolidations.
 The convertible notes are presented in the statement of financial position as follows: